kolemare/CNN-CPP/README.md

 - <code style="color: teal;">None</code> If no decay is specified, the learning rate remains constant throughout the training process.

+By default `Learning Decay` is disabled, it can be enabled with single line of code, example:
+ `wmodels/cnn_cd_ld_bn_e25`

+> **Note:**
+> Enabling Learning Decay is mutually exclusive with enabling ELRALES.
+> Only one mechanism can be activated during training.
+> Exceptions are thrown during compiling the model if this is not respected.

+---

+### ELRALES: Epoch Loss Recovery Adaptive Learning Early Stopping

+The `ELRALES` mechanism, which stands for **Epoch Loss Recovery Adaptive Learning Early Stopping**, is a sophisticated technique designed to enhance the training process of neural networks.
+It combines the concepts of adaptive learning rate adjustment, early stopping, and recovery mechanisms to ensure efficient and effective model training. `ELRALES` operates by closely monitoring the loss during training epochs.
+It introduces a strategy that not only adjusts the learning rate based on the training progress but also includes mechanisms to save model state, recover from bad epochs and halt training if no significant improvement is observed.
+The key idea is to avoid overfitting, encourage faster convergence, and ensure that the model achieves optimal performance without unnecessary training.
+The process can be broken down into the following steps:

+- <code style="color: teal;">Initialization:</code>

+  - <code style="color: SteelBlue;">Learning Rate Coefficient</code>
+    This parameter determines the factor by which the learning rate is reduced when the model fails to improve.
+Current learning rate is multiplied by this coefficient.
+Coefficient must be set between `[0,1]`, otherwise CNN-CPP Framework will purposefully throw runtime error.

+  - <code style="color: SteelBlue;">Maximum Successive Epoch Failures</code>
+    This parameter defines the number of consecutive epochs that are allowed to fail (i.e., have a loss higher than the previous best) without breaking the tolerance before the `ELRALES` proclaims early stopping.
+Once model makes better training loss than the previous best, counting is reseted.

+  - <code style="color: SteelBlue;">Maximum Total Epoch Failures</code>
+    This parameter sets the maximum number of epoch failures permitted throughout the entire training process.
+If the total number of failures exceeds this value, the training is stopped.
+This ensures that the model does not waste time training when it's not making meaningful progress.

+  - <code style="color: SteelBlue;">Tolerance</code>
+    The tolerance parameter allows some flexibility by defining an acceptable range within which the loss can increase without being considered a failure.
+A tolerance of `0.0` means that any increase in loss is unacceptable, while a small positive tolerance allows minor increases without triggering recovery mechanisms.
+Tolerance value must be set between `[0,1]` representing the difference in percentage of best loss and current loss.

+- <code style="color: teal;">Monitoring Epoch Loss</code>

+  - During training, the loss for each epoch is evaluated against the best loss observed so far.
+  - If a new lower loss is achieved, it becomes the new best loss, and the model’s state is saved.
+This includes saving the kernels and biases from Convolutional Layers, the weights and biases from Dense Layers, the gamma and beta parameters from Batch Normalization Layers, as well as the associated optimizer parameters.
+  - This will allow model to recover to this epoch if `ELRALES` makes decision to do so.

+- <code style="color: teal;">Adaptive Learning and Recovery</code>

+  - If the current epoch's loss fails to improve or deteriorates slightly (within the tolerance range), the number of successive and total epoch failures is incremented.
+  - The learning rate is reduced by a factor specified by the `Learning Rate Coefficient` if the model breaks the tolerance, triggering a recovery mechanism that restores the model to its best state.
+  - If the model continues to fail (exceeding the maximum allowed failures), `ELRALES` halts the training process (early stopping).

+- <code style="color: teal;">Early Stopping</code>

+  - When the total number of epoch failures exceeds the predefined limit, training is stopped to prevent overfitting and wasted computation.
+This ensures that the model does not continue to train when there is little to no benefit.

+  By default `ELRALES` is disabled, it can be enabled with single line of code, example:
+  `wmodels/cnn_cd_elrales_e25`

+  > **Note:**
+  > Enabling ELRALES is mutually exclusive with enabling Learning Decay.
+  > Only one mechanism can be activated during training.
+  > Exceptions are thrown during compiling the model if this is not respected.

+---

+### Gradient Clipping

+The `GradientClipping` class is a utility that ensures the stability of the training process by limiting the magnitude of gradients.
+This helps prevent the exploding gradient problem during backpropagation, especially in deep neural networks.

+- <code style="color: teal;">Gradient Clipping</code> The class provides functionality to clip the gradients of tensors to a specified range.
+This is done by constraining each element in the gradient tensor to lie within the range [-clip_value, clip_value].

+- <code style="color: teal;">Support for Multiple Dimensions</code> The GradientClipping class supports both 4D tensors
+  (commonly used in Convolutional Layers) and 2D tensors (used in Fully Connected Layers), ensuring flexibility across different types of layers in the neural network.

+- <code style="color: teal;">Training Stability</code> By clipping gradients, this class helps to maintain training stability and ensures that the model can continue learning without being disrupted by large gradient values.

+By default `Gradient Clipping` is disabled, it can be enabled with single line of code, example:
+ `wmodels/example`

+---

+### NNLogger

+The `NNLogger` class provides various logging functionalities for tracking and analyzing the neural network’s performance during training and evaluation.
+It offers detailed output options for tensor data, progress reporting, and CSV logging to help in debugging and understanding the network's behavior.

+- <code style="color: teal;">Full Tensor Printing</code> The NNLogger can print the entire contents of 2D and 4D tensors
+  for each layer during forward and backward passes, clearly labeled with the layer name and propagation type.
+However, as the saying goes, “With great power comes great responsibility”—printing full tensors is not recommended unless absolutely necessary.
+Use it wisely, or be prepared for an ocean of numbers!

+- <code style="color: teal;">Tensor Summary Statistics</code> The class provides summary statistics for tensor data on a per-layer per-propagation basis, including mean, standard deviation, minimum and maximum values, the percentage of zeros, and the count of positive and negative values.
+This offers a more concise and practical alternative to printing full tensors.

+- <code style="color: teal;">Training Progress Reporting</code> The NNLogger tracks and displays training progress,
+  including the completion percentage for the current epoch and overall training, elapsed training time, estimated time remaining (ETA), and average loss.
+This comprehensive progress report helps monitor the training process effectively.

+- <code style="color: teal;">CSV Logging</code> The class allows the initialization and updating of CSV files to record training and testing metrics such as accuracy, loss, and `ELRALES` state machine (if used).
+This data can be used for further analysis or visualization.

 ## Getting Started